hashicorp/terraform-website/content/source/docs/enterprise/before-installing/index.html.md

 - **Clustered deployment:** Deploy Terraform Enterprise as a cluster of three or more instances using a Terraform module.
 Installation is automated, and you configure your deployment via the module's input variables.
 The cluster's secondary instances can scale horizontally to fit your enterprise's workloads.

-    ~> **Important:** Terraform Enterprise clustering is in Controlled Availability; the application is fully ready for production use, but due to the variability in deployment environments the installation process requires consultation with a Technical Account Manager.
-Please contact your TAM to request access.
+    ~> **Important**: The clustered version of Terraform Enterprise is in Controlled Availability as we refine the installation experience.
+Access is currently restricted to a select group of existing customers, and you should not attempt to install it until it reaches General Availability.

     For more information, see [Cluster Architecture](./cluster-architecture.html).